 Students who fail to comply with the School’s attendance policy face a number of serious consequences.
 These include the following:

-- A Category 2 or Category 3 Absence from a required subinternship will result in a failure and require that the clerkship be repeated.
+- A Category 2 or Category 3 Absence from a required subinternship will result in a failure and require that the subinternship be repeated.

-- Students who accumulate more than three Unapproved Absence days during an academic year or fail to report an absence from any required course or clerkship session will be referred to the Promotion and Review Board.
+- Students who accumulate more than three Category 2 Absences during an academic year or who fail to report any absence from any course or clerkship session (Category 3 Absences) will be referred to the HMS Promotion and Review Board.

-- Summative comments in the evaluations of both preclinical and clinical courses may include descriptions of Unapproved Absences and/or unreported absences or tardiness.
-Such comments will be included in the Dean’s Letter.
+- Summative comments in the evaluations of preclerkship and clinical courses and non-clinical electives may include descriptions of Category 2 Absences and/or Category 3 (Unreported) Absences or tardiness.
+Such comments will be included in the MSPE.

-Any student who does not attend classes or clerkships for a period of 30 days and has not been placed on an official leave of absence (LOA), absent extenuating circumstances, will be considered absent without leave, and will be considered withdrawn from Harvard Medical School.
+Any student who does not attend their scheduled classes or clerkships for a period of 30 days without approval and has not been placed on an official leave of absence (LOA), absent extenuating circumstances, will be considered absent without leave and withdrawn from Harvard Medical School.
 See Section 2.09, Leaves of Absence.